-The entrée was grilled fresh fish, of course, plus we had Island Pulled Pork and Pineapple Sesame Slaw.
-The pork can be cooked the day before and the slaw can be put together early in the day, making these Gr8 dishes for a dinner party.
+The pork can be cooked the day before and the slaw can be put together early in the day, making these Gr8 choices for a dinner party.

 Dessert is always a favorite and this one was the perfect light island ending for our Shipwrecked group of 8, Kyle's Vanilla Panna Cotta with Mango Compote.
 Look how refreshing and creamy that is!

 Once the menu is chosen it's time to make the invitation and this was an easy one.
 Can you guess what it was?